Sorry, you need to enable JavaScript to visit this website.

 In Australia, this means you can enjoy stunning coastline drives to late-afternoon waves at Bondi Beach.

-A Quick History of Daylight Savings Time
+A Quick History of Daylight Saving Time

 Back in the day, towns would set their watches to an official town clock, hence London’s Big Ben.
-As fast modes of transportation between different countries were introduced, having some world standard system of keeping time became extremely vital.
+As fast modes of transportation between different countries were introduced, having a world standard system of keeping time became extremely vital.

 Enter Sir Sandford Fleming, a Canadian who proposed the idea of 24 time zones around the world.
 He suggested that every 15 degrees of longitude would represent one hour apart, bringing a bit of order to worldwide timekeeping.